Alexander Rahbari: Life

 In 2009 he introduced new musical ideas based on rhythms in Persian traditional music.

-In 2022, following the Russian invasion of Ukraine, Rahbari has spoken out against the Western sanctions against Russian musicians..Rahbari believe that The worst thing an artist can do is sanction another artist."If the sanction is correct, then we should have sanctioned many British, American and basically NATO who have attacked villages in Afghanistan and attacked Baghdad for no reason since the last 45 years.
+In 2022, following the Russian invasion of Ukraine, Rahbari spoke out against the international sanctions against Russian musicians.
+Rahbari believed that the worst thing an artist can do is sanction another artist.
+"If the sanction is correct, then we should have sanctioned many British, American and basically NATO who have attacked villages in Afghanistan and attacked Baghdad for no reason since the last 45 years.
 They had no border and no problem with them.
 So, in this way, we should have banned all Hollywood films", he said.